-The NCPL was established at NYU School of Law to explore a broad range of legal issues affecting the nation’s nonprofit sector and to provide an integrated examination of the legal doctrines related to the activities of charitable organizations.
-The value of the NCPL extends far beyond the NYU community; the NCPL truly operates for the benefit of the international philanthropic community.
-Scholars, students, practitioners, and nonprofit organizations worldwide have benefited both directly and indirectly from the resources provided by the NCPL.
+The National Center on Philanthropy and the Law was established in 1988 at New York University School of Law to explore a broad range of legal issues affecting the nation’s nonprofit sector and to provide an integrated examination of the legal doctrines related to the activities of charitable organizations.

 The Center on Philanthropy and Public Policy promotes more effective philanthropy and strengthens the nonprofit sector through research that informs philanthropic decision-making and public policy to advance community problem solving.